playcanvas/developer.playcanvas.com/content/user-manual/designer/material-editor.md

 Opacity sets the transparency level.

 ### Normals
-Use this to specify normal maps (bumpiness).
+Use this to specify normal maps (these determine bumpiness - note you have to use normal maps in PlayCanvas, not bump maps).

 ### Reflectivity
 You can set a reflection texture on your material.